 There is one more thing you need to do.
 Answering these questions:

 This is perhaps the most important of not only your school application but your life.
-Find out why do you want to go to college in the first place?
-No matter if it's a law school, engineering school or medical school, a statement of purpose is a must.
+Find out why you want to go to college in the first place?
+No matter if it's a law school, engineering school, or medical school, a statement of purpose is a must.

 Finding out your inspiration will make your life easier in the long term.
 It will tell if you are a good fit in that particular school.

 If you found this, it would be really easy to tell your admission committee why they should give you admission.